 Other Frequently Asked Questions about the nbn

-How does the nbn installation into my home or business work?
+How is the nbn network installed and connected to my home or business premises?

 The installation of the nbn network into your home or business is designed to be as efficient and comfortable as possible.
-If you’re having the nbn network installed directly into your home for the first time, you will more than likely need to have someone over the age of 18 to invite the installer into the home and sign off on the installation work that they do.
+If you’re having the nbn network installed directly into your home for the first time, an adult over 18 will need to be present to let the installer in and approve the work completed.

 What nbn plan is right for me?

-One thing you’ll need to keep in mind is that not only is your internet speed affected by the type of plan that you have, it’ll also be affected by the type of connection that you have to the nbn network.
-For example, if you have a plan that provides you with a typical busy period download speed of 48Mbps (Mbps) but you’re connected to the nbn network via FTTN technology, your average internet speed may be slightly slower.
+It’s important to note that actual speeds are not only influenced by the type of plan you have but also by your nbn connection type.
+For example, if you have a plan that provides you with a typical busy period download speed of 48Mbps but you’re connected to the nbn network via FTTN technology, your average internet speed may be slightly slower.

 Who will be getting access to the nbn network?